smol-dot/smoldot/README.md

 - Being able to determine the identity (including the IP address) of the sender of a transaction sent using smoldot.
 This aspect could be improved in the future, but at the moment the Polkadot network protocol doesn't provide enough tools to make anonymity possible.
 - Smoldot failing to connect to a certain chain.
 While this isn't a *security* issue, please open an issue regardless.
 - A transaction sent through smoldot not being included in the chain in a certain time period.
 While this isn't a *security* issue, please open an issue regardless.
+- The best block and/or finalized block reported by smoldot lags behind the one on the chain.

 ## Building manually